rostro36/Notes/Big Data/Week 06/06_readings.md

-# Big Data Week 06
+# Big Data Week 06 readings

 ## [XML Schemas](https://docstore.mik.ua/orelly/xml/xmlnut/ch16_01.htm)
 Schemas can describe complex restrictions on elements and attributes.
 Multiple schemas can be combined to validate documents that use multiple XML vocabularies.